 The Meadowlark sub-basin will collect storm water in a detention pond facility that will include both water quantity and quality.
 This facility will discharge into the drainage course on the property that flows southerly across Parker Road.

-The two existing drainage corridors that discharge onto the site from Rosemont Road will be routed through the site and be discharged into the natural drainage corridor.;
+Two existing drainage corridors that discharge onto the site from Rosemont Road will be routed through the site.

 Hydrologic Soils Group:

 The Oregon Soil Survey was used to determine the soil type and Hydrologic Soil Group.